Heroes of Neurons: celebrating Brain Awareness Week

 Department of Psychology hosts thought-provoking events to mark Brain Awareness Week

-Brain Awareness Week is a global campaign that aims to promote brain research and the progress in diagnosis and treatment of disorders of the brain, such as Alzheimer’s and depression.
+Students in the Department of Psychology are running a series of talks themed around ‘Exploring the Brain’ to mark Brain Awareness Week, which is a global campaign that aims to promote brain research and the progress in diagnosis and treatment of disorders of the brain, such as Alzheimer’s and depression.

-Speaking about the event series, Paula Rowe, a PhD student in the Department of Psychology, said:
+Speaking about the event series, Nareg Khachatoorian, a PhD student in the Department of Psychology, said:

 “Brain Awareness Week provides us with a great opportunity to talk about the brain and make people more aware of the incredible discoveries that have been made recently.
 The aim of the events are to tell the general public how scientists learn about the brain and its functions.
 In more technical terms, the aim is to describe the methods used in Cognitive Neuroscience such as brain stimulation and imaging techniques."